-Client Alerts
+Client Alert

 Caught in the Crossfire: The Rising Threat of Cyberattacks on Financial Institutions and the Heightened Expectations of Financial Regulators

-By The Global Banking and Payment Systems Practice
+BY The Global Banking and Payment Systems Practice

 Within the last year, cyberattacks involving data breaches caused by hackers or unauthorized parties have grown in number and sophistication.
 While cyberattacks pose a threat to all organizations, financial institutions are particularly at risk, as they hold not only funds but also private data on consumers and commercial entities.
 In recent years, cyber criminals have used online banking and payment systems to transfer money directly from financial institutions’ accounts to their own accounts, and have even seized control of bank ATMs and caused cash to be dispensed at predetermined times to waiting recipients in complex and orchestrated cyber heists.
-The Moscow-based security firm Kaspersky Lab estimates that one coordinated cyberattack against banks and financial institutions initiated in late 2013 may have caused losses of up to USD$1 billion,
+The Moscow-based security firm Kaspersky Lab estimates that one coordinated cyberattack against banks and financial institutions initiated in late 2013 may have caused losses of up to USD$1 billion,[1] and that number may be higher, according to the Identity Theft Resource Center, given the number of data breaches that often go unreported.
+Perhaps more compelling than the cost of lost funds is the organizational cost to an institution after a data breach, including related remediation and regulatory compliance costs.

 Given the real and rising threat of cyberattacks against financial institutions and the potential for significant impact to the global economy, financial regulators and law enforcement are becoming increasingly alert to such risks and heightening their scrutiny of cybersecurity programs.
 In the wake of heightened regulatory expectations, financial institutions may find themselves fighting a two-front war—preventing cybercriminals from gaining access to funds and private data, and satisfying the compliance requirements and requests of their regulators and law enforcement.
 In combatting cybercrime and cyberterrorism, financial institutions are finding it more important than ever to work with their regulators and law enforcement, while recognizing that the institutions’ goals and the goals of regulatory and law enforcement authorities may not always neatly align.